hassan-sd/comfyui-image-prompt-loader/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Support

-If you encounter issues or have suggestions:
-- Open an issue on [GitHub](https://github.com/hassan-sd/comfyui-image-prompt-loader/issues)
-- Check existing issues for solutions

----

-**Made with ❤️ for the ComfyUI community**